Β-Sitosterol: Biosynthesis

 The regulation of the biosynthesis of both sterols and some specific lipids occurs during membrane biogenesis.
 Through 13C-labeling patterns, it has been determined that both the mevalonate and deoxyxylulose pathways are involved in the formation of β-sitosterol.
 The precise mechanism of β-sitosterol formation varies according to the organism, but is generally found to come from cycloartenol.

 The biosynthesis of cycloartenol begins as one molecule of isopentenyl diphosphate (IPP) and two molecules of dimethylallyl diphosphate (DMAPP) form farnesyl diphosphate (FPP).
 Two molecules of FPP are then joined tail-to-tail to yield squalene, a triterpene.
 Squalene, through a cyclization reaction with 2,3-oxidosqualene 6 as an intermediate forms cycloartenol.

 The double bond of cycloartenol (compound 7 in diagram) is methylated by SAM to give a carbocation that undergoes a hydride shift and loses a proton to yield a compound with a methylene side-chain.
 Both of these steps are catalyzed by sterol C-24 methyltransferase (Step E1 in diagram).
 Compound 8 is then catalyzed by sterol C-4 demethylase (E2) and loses a methyl group to produce cycloeucalenol.
 Subsequent to this, the cyclopropane ring is opened with cycloeucalenol cycloisomerase (E3) to form 10.
 Compound 10 loses a methyl group and undergoes an allylic isomerization to form gramisterol 11.
 This step is catalyzed by sterol C-14 demethylase (E4), sterol Δ14-reductase (E5), and sterol Δ8-Δ7-isomerase (E6).
 The last methyl group is removed by sterol demethylase (E7) to form episterol 12.
 Episterol 12 is methylated by SAM to produce a second carbocation, which loses a proton to yield 13.
 This step is catalyzed by 24-methylenesterol C-methyltransferase (E8).
 Compound 13 now undergoes reduction by NADPH and modifications in the β-ring to form β-sitosterol.
+An alternative pathway is described for phytosterol synthesis in some animals, a key enzyme responsible is the sterolmethyltransferase (SMT).